Are You Entitled To Full Pay If Injured At Work?

 By Danielle Fletcher.
-Last Updated 13th September 2023.
+Last Updated 26th September 2024.
+This guide will look at are you entitled to full pay if injured at work.
 An accident at work can be traumatic enough without worrying about money.
-After you’ve been injured in the workplace you might be asking yourself who will pay my bills if I can’t work?
-What will happen to my home if I cannot keep up rent or mortgage payments?
+After you’ve been injured in the workplace, you might be asking yourself who will pay my bills if I can’t work?
+What will happen to my home if I cannot keep up with rent or mortgage payments?
 What about my children?
 Are you entitled to full pay if injured at work?
 What benefits are available?
 These fears and concerns are hardly likely to help you recover well.
 They could place a tremendous strain on an already unwanted situation

 This article will explain what employee rights you have in the workplace after an accident that was not your fault.
 We also discuss your options for seeking compensation.
 If you already feel that you have evidence of a no-fault injury at work and need instant help, you can get in touch with our knowledgeable team for a no-obligation chat about your situation by: